dbt-labs/dbt-utils/README.md

     | 2017-03-01 | processing | size       | S     |
     | 2017-03-01 | processing | color      | red   |

-Arguments:
+**Args**:

-    - table: Table name, required
+- `relation`: The [Relation](https://docs.getdbt.com/docs/api-variable#section-relation) to unpivot.
-    - cast_to: The data type to cast the unpivoted values to, default is varchar
+- `cast_to`: The data type to cast the unpivoted values to, default is varchar
-    - exclude: A list of columns to exclude from the unpivot operation but keep in the resulting table.
+- `exclude`: A list of columns to exclude from the unpivot operation but keep in the resulting table.
-    - remove: A list of columns to remove from the resulting table.
+- `remove`: A list of columns to remove from the resulting table.
-    - field_name: column name in the resulting table for field
+- `field_name`: column name in the resulting table for field
-    - value_name: column name in the resulting table for value
+- `value_name`: column name in the resulting table for value

 ---
 ### Web